vihankarnik/beam/README.md

 * By default the server runs on port `5000` on the IP address `127.0.0.1`
 * If you run this script as a user with normal privileges (recommended), you might not have access to start a port on a low port number.
 Low port numbers are reserved for the superuser (root).
 * Access the website on `http://127.0.0.1:5000`

+#### Modules used:
+* The User-Interface is written in HTML and CSS.
+* The backend of this application which is purely written in `Python` is powered by a micro web framework called `Flask` which utilises a templating engine called `Jinja2` to display the webpage templates.
+Handling of files is done through Python module ‘os’.
+* The client sends the uploaded file using a `POST` request and this is received by the server backend which is written in Python and securely saved.
+Downloading files is done through `GET` requests.